-Alternative 2: Approval of the proposed action would allow the applicant to conduct the proposed activity with no additional conditions of approval and monitoring measures required by BOEM.
-Examples of potential impacts to sea turtles would be degradation of water quality and its associated short-term effects, vessel collisions, site-clearance trawling, and the physical effects of underwater explosions.
-The potential for lethal effects could occur from the detonations of explosive-severance tools (and associated pressure wave), chance collisions with OCS service vessels associated with decommissioning activities, and potential capture in site-clearance trawls.
+Alternative 2: Approval of the proposed action would allow the applicant to conduct the proposed activity with no additional COAs and monitoring measures required by BOEM.
+Examples of potential impacts to sea turtles would be degradation of water quality and its associated short-term effects, vessel collisions and site-clearance trawling.
+The potential for lethal effects could occur from the chance collisions with OCS service vessels associated with decommissioning activities, and potential capture in site-clearance trawls.

-Alternative 3: Approval of the proposed action with additional conditions of approval allows the applicant to conduct the proposed activity, but with conditions of approval and monitoring measures identified in Appendix F of the PEA (USDOI, MMS, 2005), Appendix C and I of the NMFS 2021 Amended ITS (USDOC, NMFS, 2021) and Appendix B and J of the NMFS 2020 BO.
-These documents specify conditions of approval requirements in the ESA and MMPA guidance that requires trained observers to watch for protected species of sea turtles and marine mammals in the vicinity of the structures to be removed.
+Alternative 3: Approval of the proposed action with additional COAs allows the applicant to conduct the proposed activity, but with COAs and monitoring measures identified in Appendix F of the PEA (USDOI, MMS, 2005), Appendix C of the NMFS 2021 Amended ITS (USDOC, NMFS, 2021), and Appendix B and Appendix J of the NMFS 2020 BiOp.
+These documents specify COA requirements in the ESA and MMPA guidance that requires trained observers to watch for protected species of sea turtles and marine mammals in the vicinity of the structures to be removed.
 Mitigative measures will be implemented by BSEE, in coordination with NMFS and in accordance with the NMFS ESA consultation requirements and the MMPA take-regulations.

-Conclusion: Although there could be impacts to sea turtles from the proposed action, proper adherence to the conditions of approval and monitoring measures as outlined above would preclude or lessen the impacts of the proposed action on sea turtles.
-The impacts of the proposed action are expected to be negligible most of the time, with occasional impacts being potentially adverse but not significant.
-No significant adverse effects from the proposed activities on the population size and recover of any sea turtle species in the GOM are expected.
+Conclusion: Although there could be impacts to sea turtles from the proposed action, proper adherence to the COAs and monitoring measures as outlined above would preclude or lessen the impacts of the proposed action on sea turtles.
+Most decommissioning activities are expected to have sublethal effects on sea turtles.
+The impacts of the decommissioning activities projected under the proposed action are expected to be negligible.
+No significant adverse effects on the population size and recovery of any sea turtle species in the GOM are expected.